oesteban/hcph-sops/docs/data-collection/participant-prep.md

 ![subject_setup](../assets/images/subject_setup_cannula_RB.jpg)

 - [ ] Place the nasal cannula in the nose of the participant making sure the two protrusions are aligned with the nostrils of the participant.
 Place the tube behind the ears and tighten under the chin for comfort and stability by sliding the ring as shown in the picture above.
 - [ ] Check that the GA is properly working by asking the participant to do the following task: breathe in for 3s, breathe out for 3s.
 Do it 3x.
 Give orally the instructions "breathe in"/"breathe out" to make the task easier.
-After the last "breathe out", ask the participant to hold their breath for 3s and then let them breathe normally again.
+After the last "breathe out", ask the participant to hold their breath for 3s and then let them breathe normally again [TO DO: INSERT PICTURE OF WHAT THE SIGNAL SHOULD LOOK LIKE].
 - [ ] Once the subject is lying on the MR bed, check that no arms/legs lye on the GA or the RB tubes.
 - [ ] Give to the participant the emergency button.
 Make the participant try it, so they can see it works.
 To switch off the alarm, there's a button on the scanner (circular, both on the left and on the right of the hole)